 If you have high or very high triglycerides, your doctor may also recommend a prescription dose of supplemental omega-3 fatty acids.
 This should only be done under the advice and supervision of a doctor.

 While extra calories from any source can be stored as triglycerides, excess calories from added sugars and alcohol may have a greater effect on raising triglycerides.

 When choosing carbohydrate-rich foods, focus on whole grains, fruits, vegetables and low-fat dairy.
 Limit refined grains and sources of added sugars, such as desserts, baked goods and sugar-sweetened beverages.
 And, limit or avoid alcohol.

 Mediterranean-style eating plans are similarly associated with improved heart health.
 This includes eating more fruits, vegetables, whole grains and seafood while limiting saturated fat, trans fat, added sugars and alcohol.
 It also includes a moderate amount of healthy monounsaturated and polyunsaturated fats found in oils such as canola and olive oils.

 Consult a Professional.

-If your triglyceride level is above 150 mg/dL, discuss lifestyle changes and the potential advantage of supplements with your doctor and registered dietitian nutritionist.
-An RDN can help develop a healthy eating plan that meets your personal health needs and lifestyle.
+If your triglyceride level is above 150 mg/dL, discuss lifestyle changes with your doctor and registered dietitian nutritionist.
+An RDN can help you develop a healthy eating plan that meets your personal health needs and lifestyle.